-The “desert south-west” is one of our favorite places to spend the winter months.
+The “desert southwest” is one of our favorite places to spend the winter months.
 Arizona, in particular, has so many camping options (most of which are free).
-This January we’re spending our time in the Quartzsite area – situated on I-10 near the California border.
+This January, we’re spending our time in the Quartzsite area on I-10 near the California border.

 Location: Dome Rock Road, Quartzsite, Arizona

-Date/Temp: We pulled into Quartzsite in early January and the weather has been cooler than we anticipated.
-Lows have been in the 40s and highs in the 60s.
+Date/Temp: We pulled into Quartzsite in early January, and the weather was cooler than anticipated.
+Lows have been in the 40s, and highs in the 60s.

-Amenities: The campsite offers no amenities.
-It’s true dry-camping, so make sure you bring water, food, and power!
-The city offers a free trash facility on the north end of town, but we’ve noticed many people dumping trash (small bags) at gas stations and fast food chains.
-There are many places, about 5 miles away, to dump and refill your tanks.
+Amenities: Dome Rock Road offers no amenities.
+It’s true dry camping, so bring water, food, and power!
+The city provides an accessible trash facility on the north end of town, but we’ve noticed many people dumping trash (small bags) at gas stations and fast food chains (not recommended).

-Dog Friendly: The campground is dog friendly, but beware of the desert terrain.
+Dog Friendly: Dome Rock Rock is dog friendly, but beware of the desert terrain.
 River loves having so much space to play!

 Entertainment: Community is our favorite part of the “Quartzsite Experience”.
-The main source of entertainment for us is being able to hang out with a large group of like-minded RVers.
+The primary source of entertainment for us is hanging out with a large group of like-minded RVers.
 The RV & Gem Show is also a fun day trip!

 Discover the Best Free Camping Across the USA